 “It’s so good here…people don’t know how good.”

 Maduro’s forces continually violate Venezuelans’ freedom and human rights while a growing number of citizens have taken a firm stand against the government’s tyranny.

-My friend Jorge Andrés Galicia Rodríguez is one of those fighting for freedom.
+One of my friends, Jorge Andrés Galicia Rodríguez, is one of those fighting for freedom.
 He came to the United States in October 2018, narrowly escaping capture by the Venezuelan police because of his political activism alongside figures like María Corina Machado, Leopoldo López, and Juan Guaidó.
 Some of his friends were not so fortunate.